 The Las Vegas Review Journal wrote after another test, “A mannequin mother died horribly in her one-bedroom house of precast concrete slabs.
 Portions of her plaster and paint body were found in three different areas.
 A mannequin tot, perhaps the size of your three-year-old, was blown out of bed and showered with needle-sharp glass fragments.”

-Nevada was considered by the military as a more ideal test site than the Pacific Ocean.
-It was closer to weapon labs located in New Mexico and California, was cheaper than employing navy vessels and transporting the bombs, and the blasts were easier to observe.
+Nevada was considered by the military as a more ideal test site than the Pacific Ocean – it was closer to weapon labs located in New Mexico and California, was cheaper than employing navy vessels and transporting the bombs, and the blasts were easier to observe.
 Only smaller fission bombs were ignited in Nevada, never the more powerful thermonuclear ones, and the threat to both army personnel assigned to the tests and those living downwind – including in Las Vegas – was continually downplayed.
 Attempts were instead made to spin the blasts, light flashes, strong winds, and noticeable fallout as routine, with no cause for alarm.

-“Simply stated, all such findings have confirmed that the Nevada test fallout has not caused illness or injured the health of anyone living near the test site,” the Atomic Tests in Nevada pamphlet reassured.
+“Simply stated, all such findings have confirmed that the Nevada test fallout has not caused illness or injured the health of anyone living near the test site,” an Atomic Tests in Nevada pamphlet reassured.
 “The effects of the flash of light are essentially no different from those of sunlight.
 Shock waves go out in all directions from the detonation.
 Some strike the earth and are dissipated.
 Some are reflected back to earth from various atmospheric layers.
 If they reach earth at an inhabited point, they may be felt or heard.”

 Instead of fear, those who lived nearby should be proud – “You people who live near the Nevada Test Site are in a very real sense participants in the Nation’s atomic test program.”